UFHealth/butr-site/source/index.md

 ---

 ## Getting Started
-Butr is a tiny (3kb~) JavaScript package that can:
+Butr is a tiny (4kb~ gzip) JavaScript package that can:

 - Collect all headings and create a table of contents with links
 - Update the table of contents to indicate which link is currently in view